-- regulatory restrictions on our products, including restrictions on the packaging, marketing, and sale of tobacco or other nicotine-containing products that could reduce our competitiveness, eliminate our ability to communicate with adult consumers, or even ban certain of our products; - fiscal challenges, such as excessive excise tax increases and discriminatory tax structures; - illicit trade in cigarettes and other tobacco and nicotine-containing products, including counterfeit, contraband and so-called "illicit whites"; - intense competition, including from non-tax paid volume by certain local manufacturers; - pending and threatened litigation as discussed in Note 8.
-Contingencies; and - governmental investigations.
+- regulatory restrictions on our products, including restrictions on the packaging, marketing, and sale of tobacco or other nicotine-containing products or related devices that could reduce our competitiveness, eliminate our ability to communicate with adult consumers, or even ban certain of our products; - fiscal challenges, such as excessive excise tax increases and discriminatory tax structures; - illicit trade in cigarettes and other tobacco and nicotine-containing products, including counterfeit, contraband and so-called "illicit whites"; - intense competition, including from non-tax paid volume by certain local manufacturers; - pending and threatened litigation as discussed in Note 10.
+Contingencies; and governmental investigations.